zoobc/go-slip10/README.md

 ```

 ## Thanks

+This library is a modified version of Tyler Smith's [go-bip32](https://github.com/tyler-smith/go-bip32) library,
+much thanks goes to Tyler.

+From Tyler Smith himself:

 The developers at [Factom](https://www.factom.com/) have contributed a lot to this library and have made many great improvements to it.
 Please check out their project(s) and give them a thanks if you use this library.